renderedghost/sample-data/README.md

    cd ~/Desktop
    ```

-3. Clone the repository by running:
+3. Clone the repository to your desktop by running:

    ```sh
    gh repo clone renderedghost/sample-data